 The Poetics of Sandalwood: Building an Indian Signature Scent at Home

-Mysore sandalwood has been distilled in south India for over a thousand years.
-Old texts call it the smell of stillness — cooled clay floors, temple bells after the last aarti.
-If Indian perfumery had a heartbeat, this would be it.
-And if you're learning to make your own perfume at home, it's the most forgiving base note you can start with.
+Mysore sandalwood has been hydro-distilled in southern India for well over a thousand years.
+Old Sangam-era texts describe it as the smell of stillness — wet stone, the inside of a temple after the last bell.
+If Indian perfumery has a heartbeat, this is it.
+If you're learning to make your own perfume at home for the first time, it is also the most forgiving base note you can build around.

-This is exactly why we built the Beginner Kit around a sandalwood-forward palette.
-It forgives the mistakes.
-It rewards the curiosity.
-It gives every bright note — bergamot, cardamom, rose — somewhere warm to land.
+This is exactly the reason we built the Beginner Kit around a sandalwood-leaning palette.
+It forgives most rookie mistakes.
+It rewards the curious ones.
+Every brighter note in the kit — bergamot, cardamom, rose — has somewhere warm to land.

-A DIY perfume kit isn't a finished bottle.
-It's a tiny atelier on your kitchen table.
-Amber vials.
-A glass beaker.
-A scent guide.
-A notebook with your handwriting in it.
-The geometry is yours.
+A DIY perfume kit is not a finished bottle.
+It is a small atelier sitting on your dining table for an evening: amber vials, one glass beaker, a scent guide, a notebook with your own handwriting in it.
+The geometry of it belongs entirely to you.

-And the lesson sandalwood teaches is the most important one in personal perfumery: a great signature scent isn't the loudest in the room.
-It's the one someone leans in to ask about three hours later.
-If you've never blended your own — start there.
+And the lesson sandalwood quietly teaches you is, I think, the only one that really matters in personal perfumery.
+A great signature scent is not the loudest in the room.
+It is the one a colleague leans in to ask about three hours later, the one your partner notices in your hair on the next morning's pillow.
+If you have never blended your own — start there.

 "Sandalwood does not announce itself.
 It arrives like a memory you almost forgot you had."